Mbessing/AI-Design-Toolbox/content/_index.md

 * Do you allow students to use generative AI in similar ways at the evaluation (exam or project hand-in)?

-  * If NOT, how do you train the students to the evaluation/exam situation?
+  * If NOT, how do you then train the students to the evaluation/exam situation?
+Do you need e.g. to pen and paper assignements also?

   * If you DO, but the use of generative AI needs to be limited, how will you ensure or check that students cannot use generative AI when not intended?

-    * Do you need a pen-and-paper only exam (a strongly limited environment that would prevent students from running e.g. a large language model on their own computer is not currently available)
+    * Do you need a pen-and-paper only exam (unfortunately a strongly limited environment that would prevent students from running e.g. a large language model on their own computer is not currently available)

     * If not planning for a closed-book exam, what will the students be able to bring themselves (books, notes, ...)?
-      Will students then have to buy books instead of relying on electronic books?
+      Will students then have to buy books, or print out material in advance, instead of relying on electronic books?

-    * Should some material be made available in print to the students, if they are limited in access to electronic resources?
+    * Should some material alternatively be made available in print to the students, if they are limited in access to electronic resources?
 This could be e.g., a compendium or "cheat-sheet".

-    * Should the evaluation be divided into multiple parts, where some parts allow the use of generative AI and others don't
+    * Should the evaluation be divided into multiple parts, where some parts allow the use of generative AI and others don't;
+      this could be in the form of project work that allows for use of generative AI and e.g. a multiple choice exam without access to generative AI tools

 * If students are allowed to use generative AI more broadly for preparing the evaluation material (project report) or exam:

   * Can students be treated equally or would e.g. students with company-paid access to more advanced language model be able to get better grades at the exam

-  * How will your evaluation criteria shift -- perhaps more emphasis on process rather than results
+  * How will your evaluation criteria shift?
+Perhaps more emphasis needs to be placed on the process rather than results obtained.

   * How should your students be trained in documenting the use of generative AI (citing properly)?
+    Perhaps [DTU Library (2024). _Referencing when using generative AI._](https://www.bibliotek.dtu.dk/en/publishing/reference-management/kunstig-intelligens) could serve as a starting point

-  * You may also want to review the [Critical Thinking](/checklists/critical_thinking) checklist.
+  * You may also want to review the [Critical Thinking](/checklists/critical_thinking) checklist when considering your evaluation criteria.

-* Consider how this will impact the [learning objectives]({{< ref "#learning-objectives" >}})
+* Also, consider how this will impact the [learning objectives]({{< ref "#learning-objectives" >}}) of the course.

 ----